cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 All protocol elements are serialized between client and server for transmission.
 Specifically, values of type Element are transmitted as SerializedElement values, and values of type Proof are serialized as the concatenation of two SerializedScalar values.
-Deserializing these values may fail, in which case the protocol participant MUST abort the protocol.
+Deserializing these values can fail, in which case the protocol MUST be aborted.

 ### OPRF Protocol {#oprf}